FREQUENTLY ASKED QUESTIONS

 application process

 As part of your job you get to live at camp for the summer!
 All jobs are required to be residential with the exception of the guest services intern and kitchen staff.
-Living at camp, you will be provided housing and meals over the weekend and during all contracted work.
+Living at camp, you will be provided housing over the weekend and during all contracted work.

-June 7 - June 18 Staff Training June 20 - June 25 Week 1 of Camp June 27 - July 2 Week 2 of Camp July 4 - July 9 Week 3 of Camp July 11 - 16 Week 4 of Camp July 17 All Camp Clean July 19 - July 21 Coordinator Wrap-Up July 24 - August 28 Additional Work Opportunities time off
+June 2 - June 6: Coordinator Training June 10 - June 19: Staff Training June 22 - June 27: Week 1 of Camp June 29- July 4: Week 2 of Camp July 6 - July 11: Week 3 of Camp July 13 - July 18: Week 4 of Camp July 19: All Camp Clean July 21 - July 23: Coordinator Wrap-Up time off

 staff training